 Immediately after the signature of the public title deed, the notary will also send an attested copy by electronic means for registration in the appropriate ‘Real Property Registry’, on behalf of the purchaser.
 Once the digital copy of the instrument is received, the ‘Real Property Registry’ will open the submission entry, which will be valid for 60 days.
 Opening of the submission entry in the registry on the same day as the signature of the title deed entails the obligation of the purchaser(s) to register the dwelling in their own name, and with the same status concerning existing encumbrances that existed at the time of signature.

 The signature of the title deed gives rise to the obligation of the purchaser to pay the associated taxes: the Property Conveyance Tax (in the case of a second-hand dwelling) or the VAT and Stamp Duty (for new buildings or land).

 The purchaser must notify the Land Registry of the change of ownership of the property within two months from the signature of the title deed.

 Notification of the Council

 The purchaser is obliged to notify the competent municipal council of conveyance of the property by submitting a non-attested copy of the title deed to enable the council to levy the capital gains tax (Impuesto Sobre el Incremento de Valor de Los Terrenos de Naturaleza Urbana in Spanish).
 In most cases, this notification is handled directly by the notary office by electronic means.

-We hope this guide has been useful; for more case specific questions & answers please do not hesitate to contact your personally assigned Prestige Sales Agent!
+We hope this guide on How to Buy a Property in Ibiza has been useful; for more case specific questions & answers please do not hesitate to contact your personally assigned Prestige Sales Agent!